iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 The worker view shows the wallet activity as a worker.

-The worker's latests contributions on tasks are exposed with their current status.
+The worker's latest contributions on tasks are exposed with their current status.

 | Status | Description |
 | --- | --- |